 How to Fix Elementor Not Loading Error

-Most of the time, we noticed that using several Elementor addons lead to high resource usage.
-With Elementor’s increasing popularity, there are a lot of add-ons coming out every day.
+Most of the time, we noticed that using several Elementor addons leads to high resource usage.
+With Elementor’s increasing popularity, many add-ons are coming out every day.
 But, a lot of these are not following the right coding practices or borrowing code from each other.

 Also Read: Common Elementor Errors & Solutions

-What is Elementor not Loading Error?
+What Is Elementor Not Loading Error?

-Elementor not Loading error leads to the following situations:
+Elementor Not Loading Error leads to the following situations:

-- An inactive Widgets panel when Elementor is active on any page.
+- An inactive widgets panel when Elementor is active on any page.

 - Blank Screen when trying to load Elementor

 However, we have noticed that sometimes you can edit existing content on the page without any issues.
 But, adding new sections or content to the page is not possible.
 Here’s a screenshot of the issue:

-1. Check Plugin Conflicts
+2. Check Plugin Conflicts

-The first step to debug any such issues is to look for possible plugin conflicts.
+The next step to debug any Elementor not loading issues is to look for possible plugin conflicts.
 Deactivate all the plugins on your site except Elementor and Elementor Pro.

-Start activating plugins one by one and at the same time keep checking Elementor’s functionality.
-If Elementor stops loading after activating a particular plugin then this could be a plugin conflict.
+Start activating plugins one by one, and at the same time, keep checking Elementor’s functionality.
+If Elementor stops loading after activating a particular plugin, then this could be a plugin conflict.